 Vehicular parking for the development will be accommodated in a 6-level underground parking garage.
-Entrances to the garage are proposed in Buildings 1 and 2, and will be accessed from South Service Road East and the future 19-metre local road.
-The proposed development will provide for a total of 1,191 parking spaces, of which 805 will be for residents, 322 spaces for visitor, and the remaining 64 spaces for retail and office use.
+Entrances to the underground parking are provided from two ramps; one is located in the southwest portion of the subject site and the second is located in the northeast portion of the subject site.
+Both ramps are accessed from South Service Road East.
+The proposed development will provide for a total of 1,255 parking spaces, of which 880 will be for residents, 357 spaces for visitors, and the remaining 18 spaces for retail and daycare uses.
+The proposal also includes 6 at-grade vehicular parking spaces to be used as quick drop-off and pick-up locations.

-Loading and servicing activities, which includes the loading bays and back-of-house service areas, will be centralized to the ground level of Building 1.
-The proposed loading and servicing area will serve both Buildings (and three Towers).
-Access to the loading area will be from the South Service Road East driveway entrance, and the ramp to the underground garage will be exclusively used for vans and trucks.
-The underground garage entrance in Building 2 will be for passenger vehicles only.
+Loading and servicing activities, which include the loading bays and back-of-house service areas, will be centralized at the ground level of Tower A. The proposed loading and servicing area will serve all three buildings.
+Access to the loading area will be from the South Service Road East driveway entrance, and the ramp to the underground garage will be exclusively used for passenger vehicles.

-In addition to the primary loading area in Building 1, separate loading spaces and garbage rooms are provided for Towers 2 and 3 within Building 2.
-These areas are located on the P1 level, adjacent to their respective elevator cores.
-A service elevator has been proposed for each Tower to allow the retail spaces to be serviced, as well as access loading and garbage storage.
-A total of five loading spaces are provided in the development: three for the purposes of moving, one space to support retail and one space to support residential garbage.
+In addition to the primary loading area in Tower A, separate loading spaces and garbage rooms are provided for Buildings B and C. The loading spaces are located at grade, while the waste storage areas are located on the P1 level, adjacent to their respective elevator cores.
+A total of four loading spaces are provided in the development: three for the purposes of moving, and one space to support retail and residential garbage.

-With respect to bicycle parking, the proposed development will provide a total of 1,613 bicycle parking spaces, of which 1,205 spaces will be for long-term residential, 402 for short-term residential, and 6 for the retail and office uses.
-Bicycle parking spaces are proposed to be located in level P1 of the underground garage and the mezzanine level of Buildings 1 and 2.
+With respect to bicycle parking, the proposed development will provide a total of 1,750 bicycle parking spaces, of which 1,312 spaces will be for long-term residential, 438 for short-term residential visitors as well as the retail and potential daycare uses.
+Bicycle parking spaces are proposed to be located in level P1 of the underground garage and on Level 2 of the shared podium.